I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 Total5.5 hours10 minutes

-Transparency is everything in safety-critical systems.
-Engineers cannot deploy solutions they do not understand.
+Transparency matters in safety-critical systems.
+Engineers cannot deploy what they cannot see.

-Traditional AI code generation produces hundreds of lines of configuration requiring expertise to review.
-OPC Data Wrangler creates visual nodes you can click and inspect.
+Traditional AI code generation produces hundreds of lines of configuration and expects a reviewer to read it.
+OPC Data Wrangler creates visual nodes you click and inspect.
 The same pipeline that would be 500 lines of YAML becomes 5 nodes with clear labels.

 FeatureSiemens Copilotdbt CopilotPower AutomateOPC Data Wrangler